Standards for Management of Institutional Data

 - System administration:

-- If institutional data are stored on any component of the university information system, that system component must have defined a formal system administration function and have assigned to it a system administrator whose responsibilities include: physical site security; administration of security and authorization systems; backup, recovery, and system restart procedures; data archiving; capacity planning and performance monitoring.
+- If institutional data are stored on any component of the university information system, that system component must have defined a formal system administration function and have assigned to it a system administrator whose responsibilities include generally accepted system administration tasks including; physical site security; administration of security and authorization systems, backup, recovery, and system restart procedures, data archiving, capacity planning, and performance monitoring.

 - User support:

-- The data steward and data managers responsible for the data and each major system housing institutional data will define the extent of support for data access and interpretation which is available to users of these data.
+- Each major system housing institutional data will define the extent of support for data access and interpretation which is available to users of these data.

 - Data stewards will provide user support--primarily through documentation of the information resource but also, as needed, in the form of consulting services--to assist data users in the interpretation and use of institutional data.
-This responsibility may be delegated to the data managers.
+This responsibility may be delegated.

-- The data users will be responsible for their own appropriate use and interpretation of the data which they access.
+- Data users are responsible for their own appropriate use and interpretation of the data which they access according to applicable law and university policy.

 - Institutional data model:

-- The data stewards, or designated data managers, will be responsible for establishing and maintaining a university-wide institutional data model which describes all major institutional data entities and the relationships among those data entities, including the linkages among data collected or maintained by the various organizational units of the university.
+- The data stewards, data managers, and University Information Policy Office recognize the value of and will work toward establishing and maintaining a university-wide institutional data model which describes all major institutional data entities and the relationships among those data entities.

 Access to institutional data